NLnetLabs/unbound-manual/source/developer/python-modules.rst

 ---------

 Unbound supports bindings for Python which we call 'pyunbound'.
-We enable this functionility in the :command:`configure` step of the installation using the following command.
+We enable this functionality in the :command:`configure` step of the installation using the following command.

 .. code-block:: bash